dead-claudia/thallium/README.md

 A simple, unopinionated, modular test framework meant to simplify your tests.
 It supports Node 0.10 and later, and browser support is also planned.

-*Note that this is a huge work in progress.*
+*Note that this is a huge work in progress, and is probably not suited for production projects.*

 ## Installation